Best Booking Software With Payment for Service Businesses in 2026

 • Teams handling high appointment volume where efficiency matters more than customization

-• Small teams that need basic team scheduling and integrations
+• Small teams that need basic team scheduling and integrations without enterprise pricing

 Core Features